Sanah discography

-The discography of Polish singer and songwriter Sanah consists of six studio albums, one live album, one other album, five extended plays, and 66 singles.
-She has topped the Polish music charts on 14 occasions, with four studio albums and ten singles, and collected 32 diamond, 63 platinum, and 25 gold certifications from the Polish Society of the Phonographic Industry, selling over 9.70 million records in Poland alone.
+The discography of Polish singer and songwriter Sanah consists of six studio albums, two live album, one other album, five extended plays, and 69 singles.
+She has topped the Polish music charts on 14 occasions, with four studio albums and ten singles, and collected 33 diamond, 65 platinum, and 24 gold certifications from the Polish Society of the Phonographic Industry, selling over 10.10 million records in Poland alone.